VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

     DrmDriver* (*create_driver) (int device_fd);

     /**
-     * This operation destroies the DrmDriver object.
+     * This operation destroys the DrmDriver object.
      *
      * \note The driver must implement this operation.
      */
     void (*destroy_driver) (DrmDriver *driver);

     /**
-     * This operation flushs the batch buffer of the driver or the hardware cache.
+     * This operation flushes the batch buffer of the driver or
+     * the hardware cache.
      *
      * \note This operation can be NULL.
      */
     void (* flush_driver) (DrmDriver *driver);

     /**
-     * This operation creates a buffer with the specified pixel format,
+     * This operation creates a surface buffer with the specified pixel format,
-     * width, and height.
-If succeed, a valid DrmSurfaceBuffer object will
+     * header size, width, and height.
+If succeed, a valid DrmSurfaceBuffer
-     * be returned; NULL on error.
-Note that the field of `pixels` of the
+     * object will be returned; NULL on error.
+Note that the field of `buff`
-     * DrmSurfaceBuffer object is NULL until the \a map_buffer was called.
+     * of the DrmSurfaceBuffer object is NULL until the \a map_buffer was called.
      *
-     * \note The driver must implement this operation.
+     * \note The driver must implement this operation and fill all fields of
+     *  the new DrmSurfaceBuffer object.
      */
     DrmSurfaceBuffer* (* create_buffer) (DrmDriver *driver,
-            uint32_t drm_format,
+            uint32_t drm_format, uint32_t hdr_size,
-            unsigned int width, unsigned int height);
+            uint32_t width, uint32_t height);

     /**
-     * This operation creates a buffer for the given handle
+     * This operation creates a buffer from a given and possibly foreign handle
-     * with the specified pixel format, width, and height.
-If succeed,
+     * with the size of the buffer.
+If succeed, a valid DrmSurfaceBuffer object
-     * a valid DrmSurfaceBuffer object will be returned; NULL on error.
+     * will be returned; NULL on error.
      *
      * \note This operation can be NULL.
+Note that the handle might was created
+     *  by a foreign module.
+If implemented, the driver must
+     *  fill the correct prime_fd, handle, name, and size fields of the new
+     *  DrmSurfaceBuffer object.
      */
     DrmSurfaceBuffer* (* create_buffer_from_handle) (DrmDriver *driver,
-            uint32_t handle, unsigned long size, uint32_t drm_format,
+            uint32_t handle, size_t size);
-            unsigned int width, unsigned int height, unsigned int pitch);

     /**
      * This operation creates a buffer for the given system global name
-     * with the specified pixel format, width, and height.
-If succeed,
-     * a valid DrmSurfaceBuffer object will be returned; NULL on error.
+     * If succeed, a valid DrmSurfaceBuffer object will be returned;
+     * NULL on error.
      *
      * \note This operation can be NULL.
+If implemented, the driver must
+     *  fill the correct prime_fd, handle, name, and size fields of the new
+     *  DrmSurfaceBuffer object.
      */
     DrmSurfaceBuffer* (* create_buffer_from_name) (DrmDriver *driver,
-            uint32_t name, uint32_t drm_format,
+            uint32_t name);
-            unsigned int width, unsigned int height, unsigned int pitch);

     /**
      * This operation creates a buffer for the given PRIME file descriptor
      * with the specified pixel format, width, height, and pitch.
 If succeed,
      * a valid DrmSurfaceBuffer object will be returned; NULL on error.
      *
      * \note This operation can be NULL.
+If implemented, the driver must
+     *  fill the correct prime_fd, handle, name, and size fields of the new
+     *  DrmSurfaceBuffer object.
      */
     DrmSurfaceBuffer* (* create_buffer_from_prime_fd) (DrmDriver *driver,
-            int prime_fd, unsigned long size, uint32_t drm_format,
+            int prime_fd, size_t size);
-            unsigned int width, unsigned int height, unsigned int pitch);

     /**
      * This operation maps the buffer into the current process's virtual memory
      * space, and returns the virtual address.
 If failed, it returns NULL.
      *
+     * When \a for_scanout is not zero, the buffer will be used for scan out
+     * frame buffer.
+     *
      * \note The driver must implement this operation.
+The driver must
+     *  set a valid value for buff field of the DrmSurfaceBuffer object
+     *  on success.
      */
-    uint8_t* (* map_buffer) (DrmDriver *driver, DrmSurfaceBuffer* buffer);
+    uint8_t* (* map_buffer) (DrmDriver *driver, DrmSurfaceBuffer* buffer,
+            int for_scanout);

     /**
      * This operation un-maps a buffer.
      *
      * \note The driver must implement this operation.
+The driver must
+     *  set NULL for buff field of the DrmSurfaceBuffer object
+     *  on success.
      */
     void (* unmap_buffer) (DrmDriver *driver, DrmSurfaceBuffer* buffer);

     /**
-     * This operation destroies a buffer.
+     * This operation destroys a buffer.
      *
      * \note The driver must implement this operation.
      */